Give Your Child the Gift of Beautiful, Legible Handwriting!

 By Harriet Yoder

-When customers ask about choosing penmanship curriculum, I recommend using two handwriting workbooks.
+When customers ask about choosing a penmanship curriculum, I recommend using two handwriting workbooks.

 - The first is a manuscript handwriting workbook.